aqual3o/dmas/README.md

 dmas is a Nodejs module that lets you do basic maths operations.

+You probably don't need this.
+Feel free to use it if you wish.

 ## Installation

 Use the node package manager (npm) to install dmas